B2B Negotiation Techniques to Close More Sales

 High (research)

-Greater negotiation power and confidence
+Greater negotiating power and security

 Strategic negotiations with multiple options